clearbold/craftimport/README.md

 * Update the URL on `Line 17` to point to well-formed XML.
 I created an XML template in an ExpressionEngine site as my source.
 * Update `Lines 30-39` to match your Craft configuration and source nodes.
 Reference inline comments.
 * **Note that** the importer does not have a limit on the number of entries and may time out.

+### Customization

+Customize the plugin's landing page by editing templates/index.html.
+Add a "**do not use!**" warning!